A theoretical framework of chorus wave excitation: Reduced Dyson-like equation

 \section{Reduced Dyson-like equation}

 Let us reconsider the simplified expressions of $\bar W(z, t, \omega)$ and $\bar \Gamma(z, t, \omega)$, Eq. (\ref{eq:redWGammabar}), obtained in Sec. \ref{sec:phasespace}.
 On the right hand side, formally consider $\hat f_0 \equiv$ \\ $\left( \partial_t + v_\parallel \partial_z \right)^{-1} \left( \partial_t + v_\parallel \partial_z \right) \hat f_0$ and use Eq. (\ref{eq:barf0vla1}) for the expression of $\left( \partial_t + v_\parallel \partial_z \right) \hat f_0$.
 In other words, we formally manipulate the Dyson-like equation obtained in Sec. \ref{sec:phasespace} and integrate in velocity space in order to obtain reduced expressions for time evolving $\bar W(z, t, \omega)$ and $\bar \Gamma(z, t, \omega)$ rather than solving Eq. (\ref{eq:barf0vla1}) in the whole phase space \citep{Zonca2017, Tao2020}.
-This reduced approach becomes useful when the nonlinear particle response is dominated by resonant particles in the presence of a quasi-coherent (narrow) wave packet \citep{Chen2016, Zonca2015}, such as in the case of chorus.
+This reduced approach becomes useful when the nonlinear particle response is dominated by resonant particles in the presence of a quasi-coherent (narrow) wave packet such as in the case of chorus.
+The same approach has been successfully applied to study energetic particle modes \citep{Zonca2015} as well as the so called ``fishbone'' mode \citep{Chen2016} in fusion plasmas.
 Let us also recall the approximation introduced at the beginning of Sec. \ref{sec:phasespace}, by which we assume that hot electrons are a non-uniform source localized about the equator, while the remaining dynamics is well described neglecting magnetic field non-uniformity.
 Thus, Eq. (\ref{eq:Tktrans}) gives $T_\omega(z) \simeq z/v_{g \omega}$ and $T^{-1}_\omega(t) \simeq v_{g \omega} t$.
 Furthermore, at any position $z$ sufficiently outside the localized non-uniform hot electron source, $I (z,t,\omega)$ and $\varphi (z,t,\omega)$ are predominantly functions of $t - z/v_{g\omega}$, as can be verified from Eqs. (\ref{eq:Ikevolve}) and (\ref{eq:phikevolve}) computing $\partial_t$ and $\partial_z$ of those expressions.
 Repeating the same argument, predominant dependence on $t - z/v_{g\omega}$ can be demonstrated for $\hat f_0$, $\bar W$ and $\bar \Gamma$.
-Residual $z$ dependences are neglected, since they account for magnetic field non-uniformity that is omitted here for simplicity, and modulation effects of the chorus wave packet due to the finite extent of the source region.
+Residual $z$ dependences are neglected, since they account for magnetic field non-uniformity, which is omitted here for simplicity, and modulation effects of the chorus wave packet due to the finite extent of the source region.
 These effects are reported in detailed numerical investigations by \citep{Wu2020}, illustrating the role of magnetic field non-uniformity in breaking the symmetry between rising and falling tone chorus.
-This simplified approach reduces the dimensionality of the problem and allows us to adopt useful simplifications; \exgra, $(\partial_t + v_\parallel \partial_z ) \simeq (1 - v_{r\omega}/v_{g\omega}) \partial_t$ when dealing with resonant particles.
+In a more recent work \citep{Tao2021}, chorus nonlinear dynamics due to wave-particle interactions and magnetic field non-uniformity have been analyzed on the same footing within a newly developed phenomenological ``TaRA model'', as anticipated in the Introduction.
+The present simplified theoretical description reduces the dimensionality of the problem and allows us to adopt useful simplifications; \exgra, $(\partial_t + v_\parallel \partial_z ) \simeq (1 - v_{r\omega}/v_{g\omega}) \partial_t$ when dealing with resonant particles.
 Numerical studies of the complete Dyson-like Eq. (\ref{eq:barf0vla1}) will be given elsewhere.

 Based on these assumptions, on the right hand side of Eq. (\ref{eq:barf0vla1}) we can write

 Noting

 where, again, the notation $[...]^{-1}$ always denotes the inverse of an operator within the square brackets, Eq. (\ref{eq:forinv00}) can be cast as